-Students are expected to complete the worked assigned them while in ISD.
-If a student chooses to not complete an assignment or does not complete the assignment per teacher directions, student can lose all future ISD assignments.
-Any remaining ISD day assignments will be served at Off Campus Placement.
+Students are expected to complete the work assigned them while in ISD.
+If a student chooses to not complete an assignment or does not complete the assignment per teacher directions, the student can lose all future ISD assignments.
+Any remaining ISD day assignments will be served as Home Suspension.